Blackberry Moonshine Recipe

 Harvesting fresh blackberries can be tricky when foraging through the timber.
 Blackberries have thorns, so wearing good shoes or boots along with durable jeans can help prevent injury.
 Most blackberries will produce a crop ready for harvest by July through August.
 If you need to store blackberries until enough are harvested, you can store blackberries in the freezer (blackberries have a very short shelf life).

-- Adding yeast to the recipe can jump-start the fermentation process, yielding homemade moonshine in fewer months.
+- Wine Yeast (Optional): If you’re feeling rebellious and want your mead to ferment like there’s no tomorrow, toss in some wine yeast.
+It’s like inviting a professional party planner to your fermentation fiesta.
+Adding yeast to the recipe can jump-start the fermentation process, yielding homemade moonshine in fewer months.
 If you are using home-grown blackberries (not store-bought), adding yeast is not necessary because of the natural yeast found on the surface of the blackberry.
 Store-bought berries are loaded with preservatives and chemicals that prevent the fermentation process, giving the berries a longer shelf-life.
 Adding yeast will be necessary when using store-bought berries.

-- Raisins will add body to the blackberry wine, meaning that they increase the viscosity of the blackberry brandy.
+- Raisins (Optional): Raisins are the divas of the mead world.
+They bring more than just themselves to the table; they provide essential nutrients and complexity to your mead.
 This also allows the flavors to linger in the mouth longer, and also gives off a slight caramel taste.
 Adding raisins may also increase the sweetness of the drink (great for dessert alcohol).

-- Flip top bottles (Amazon Affiliate Link), not needed until after 5-6 weeks of fermenting
+- Flip top bottles (not needed until after 5-6 weeks of fermenting)

 How to Make Blackberry Moonshine